agileactors/agile-actors-spring-boot-knack-authenticator/README.md

 </dependency>
 ```

-To add a dependency using Gradle:
+To add it as dependency using Gradle:

 ```gradle
 dependencies {